 So you have a dull, shoddy survival knife and you can’t even slice a blade of grass with it.
 Pun intended.

 Don’t worry though!
-You have come to the right place to sharpen your survival knife.
+You have come to the right place!
+Here you will learn how to sharpen your knife in just 5 simple steps.

-By using an effective sharpening method, in 5 simple steps, your blade will go from edgeless to razor-sharpness.
+By following this effective sharpening method, your blade will go from edgeless to razor-sharpness.

 If you’re in a hurry and want to get started right away, click here for the 5-step simple guide.